Classification of normal toric varieties over a valuation ring of rank one: Divisors on varieties over the valuation ring

 \section{Divisors on varieties over the valuation ring}

 The goal of this section is to recall some facts about divisors on varieties over the valuation ring $\kcirc$ of the valued field $(K,v)$ with value group $\Gamma \subset \rdop$.
-The problem here is that $\kcirc$ has not to be noetherian and so we cannot use the usual constructions from algebraic geometry.
+The problem here is that $\kcirc$ {need not} be noetherian and so we cannot use the usual constructions from algebraic geometry.
 Instead we will adapt the intersection theory with Cartier divisors on admissible formal schemes from \cite{gubler98} to our algebraic framework.

+{We will start with some topological considerations of varieties over $\kcirc$.
+As we mainly focus on normal varieties in this paper, we will gather some results of Knaf relating the local rings of such varieties to valuation rings.
+This will be useful to define the Weil divisor associated to a Cartier divisor.
+If the variety is not normal then we will pass to the formal completion along the special fibre to define the associated Weil divisor according to \cite{gubler98}.
+This construction will be explained in \ref{associated Weil divisor}--\ref{multiplicity of D in V} and is rather technical.
+In Proposition \ref{order for normal}, we will show that both constructions agree for normal varieties over $\kcirc$.
+As a consequence, we will obtain a proper intersection theory of Cartier divisors with cycles on a (normal) variety over $\kcirc$.
+The relevant properties are listed in \ref{projection formula}--\ref{equivalence}. }

-This will be used in the proof of the generalization of Sumihiro's theorem given in \S \ref{Construction of the Cartier divisor}--\ref{Proof of Sumihiro}.
+This intersection theory will be used in the proof of the generalization of Sumihiro's theorem given in \S \ref{Construction of the Cartier divisor}--\ref{Proof of Sumihiro}. {There we will construct a torus-invariant ample divisor on any normal toric variety over $\kcirc$ which will be helpful to reduce Sumihiro's theorem to an easier projective variant.}

 \begin{art} \rm A {\it variety} over $\kcirc$ is an integral scheme which is of finite type and separated over $\kcirc$.
 By \cite[Lemma 4.2]{gubler12} such a variety $\Ycal$ is flat over $\kcirc$.
 We have $\Spec(\kcirc)=\{\eta,s\}$, where the {\it generic point $\eta$} (resp. the {\it special point $s$}) is the zero-ideal (resp. the maximal ideal) in $\kcirc$.
 We get the generic fibre $\Ycal_\eta$ as a variety over $K$ and the special fibre $\Ycal_s$ as a separated scheme of finite type over $\ktilde$.
 The variety $\Ycal$ is called {\it normal} if all the local rings $\Ocal_{\Ycal,y}$ are integrally closed. \end{art}